Sandeepv68/wrapsplash/README.md

 Before using the Unsplash API, you need to **register as a developer** and **read the API Guidelines.**

-## Quick read
-Every application must abide by the [API Guidelines](https://unsplash.com/documentation).
+> **Note:**  Every application must abide by the [API Guidelines](https://unsplash.com/documentation).
 Specifically, remember to hotlink images and trigger a download when appropriate.

 ## Installation